Pskov - a travel essay

 honours.
 When news of the funerals filtered out, journalists from Moscow and St Petersburg descended

-on Pskov to
+on Pskov Ukraine

 The official story goes that there are no Russian troops